-The proportion of the black, Asian and minority ethnic (BAME) school population has grown from 31% in 2010 to 45.51% in 2020, with proportionately higher growth of the BAME communities compared to white British.
+The proportion of the Black and minority ethnic (BME) school population has grown from 31% in 2010 to 45.51% in 2020 and to 51% in 2023, with proportionately higher growth of the BME communities compared to white British.
 The growth in the percentage of pupils learning English as an additional language (EAL) from 16.7% in 2010 to 26.08% in 2020 is well above the national averages of 21.3% in primary and 17.1% in secondary.
 Pupils learning EAL are at a wide range of stages of English language acquisition; from new arrivals, with limited English, to advanced learners who operate at a high level of English, at or above age-related academic expectations.
 The most recent secure estimate (2018) for the proportion of MK pupils at the early stages of English acquisition is 11.6% of primary aged pupils.
-Qualitative information indicates that these high numbers have been maintained in 2020, but there has been no national data collection since 20181.
+Qualitative information indicates that these high numbers have been maintained, but there has been no national data collection since 2018.

-Local BAME communities have changed from a few well-established Asian, Chinese, Italian and Black Caribbean groups to a diverse range of African, Eastern European, Middle Eastern and other Asian backgrounds.
-The 2021 census will provide a more detailed picture of diversity across the whole Milton Keynes' population, but the school census indicates that diversity in schools continues to grow, with 45% of pupils from minority ethnic groups in the 2020 school census.
+Local BME communities have changed from a few well-established Asian, Chinese, Italian and Black Caribbean groups to a diverse range of African, Eastern European, Middle Eastern and other Asian backgrounds.
+The 2021 census identified ten specific communities numbering over a 1000 in MK with Romanians the largest European group (6189), Ghanaians the largest African group (2017) and Indian the largest South Asian group (3443).
+The school census indicates that diversity in schools continues to grow, with 51% of pupils from minority ethnic groups in the 2023 school census.

-The range of language backgrounds of pupils has grown from 87 spoken in 2008, 129 in 2010 to 155 in 2020.
-This presents huge opportunities and some challenges for integration and cohesion in schools and across the wider local community.
+The range of language backgrounds of pupils has grown from 87 spoken in 2008, 129 in 2010, 155 in 2020 to 184 in 2023.
+This presents opportunities and some challenges for integration and cohesion in schools and across the wider local community.